shivammehta25/shivammehta25/README.md

 <h4 align="center"> <a href="https://www.kth.se/profile/smehta/">I am a Researcher in Department of Speech Music and Hearing at KTH Royal Institute of Technology! </a></h4>
 <hr>
 <p>
-🎯 Currently, I am in Menlo Park, WA as a Research Scientist Intern at <a href="https://ai.meta.com/research/">Meta</a>. <br/>
+🎯 Currently, I am in Menlo Park, CA as a Research Scientist Intern at <a href="https://ai.meta.com/research/">Meta</a>. <br/>
 🎯 Summer 2024 I was in Seattle, WA as a Research Intern at <a href="https://www.microsoft.com/en-us/research/">Microsoft Research</a>. <br/>
 🔭 I work on Speech synthesis with probabilistic generative models <br/> 💬 Ask me about: Python, Deep Learning, Machine Learning and Generative modelling   <br/>